-The Respondent should describe any Background IP (e.g. patents, proprietary data, computer algorithms, knowhow or other IP):
+The Respondent should describe any Background IP (e.g. patents, proprietary data, computer algorithms, knowhow or other IP) only to the extent there is Background IP:

-- which is needed to carry out the Project or which may be used during the Project; or - which may be needed by the ETI to exploit the Arising IP.
+- which is needed, either by the ETI or to be licensed from one Participant to another Participant, to carry out the Project or which may be used during the Project; or - which may be needed by the ETI to exploit the Arising IP.